espocrm/documentation/docs/administration/bpm-configuration.md

 ## Pending event checking limit

 The config parameter `bpmnProceedPendingMaxSize` (`20000` by default) limits max number of pending flows that can be processed.
 Consider increasing it if you usually have a large number of acrive processes.

+## Multi-instance sub-process max number

+The max number of sub-process instances (within a multi-instance sub-process) is defined by the config parameter `bpmnMaxSubProcessInstanceCount`.
+The default value is `20`.